The South Hams

 If you love the outdoors…you’ll love “The South Hams.”
 There are plenty of things to do, come rain or shine.
 It’s wonderful outdoor environment; from the wild expanses of Dartmoor right down to the spectacular coastline with its truly outstanding stretch of South West Coast Path right on the sea.

-A 10 minute drive away… Is the jewel of the South Hams!
+A 10-minute drive away… Salcombe is the jewel of the South Hams!
 This delightful little town lies on its own magnificent estuary, laced with safe, sandy beaches and secluded coves, some of which are accessed by small ferry boats.
 Over the years it has found fame as a haven for family holidays.

-Salcombe is also very popular with sailing and water sport enthusiasts and has all sorts of boat, canoe and kayak hire available being an ideal way to explore the pretty creeks and coastline.
+Salcombe is also very popular with sailing and water sport enthusiasts and has all sorts of boat, canoe and kayak hire available, an ideal way to explore the pretty creeks and coastline.

 The narrow, main street through the town itself is full of interesting shops and an excellent selection of waterside inns, restaurants, cafes, bars and galleries.

 A 15-minute drive, the old market town of Kingsbridge is situated at the head of the Salcombe estuary.
 It has two supermarkets, banks and a host of traditional shops, plus an open air market in the Town Square twice weekly and a farmer’s market once a month.

 There is a small 3 screen cinema in the old Town Hall, particularly popular on rainy days, as is the Leisure Centre which provides a great indoor swimming pool and many other sporting facilities.
 There are also public tennis courts on the Recreation Ground and a boules area for adults.